calvinguillot/algos/README.md

 # Algorithms

-This is a tool to visualise differnte sorting algorithms.
+This is a tool to visualise different sorting algorithms.

-Select a type and then the amoount of elements to sort.
+Select a type, and then the amount of elements to sort.

-You can find a demo here [Algos Viz](algorithmsviz.web.app)
+You can find a demo here [Algos Viz](algorithmsviz.web.app) .

 ## Project setup
 ```